Master of Business Administration — Online MBA

 Examines the role and functioning of securities markets, valuation techniques, and the theory and practice of portfolio management.
 Topics include portfolio construction and evaluation metrics, relative valuation techniques and an introduction to derivative security pricing.
 Prerequisite: Financial Management.

-The healthcare concentration consists of the first three courses below, as well as two courses from other degree options.
+The healthcare concentration consists of the first three courses below.
 The healthcare major consists of all five courses listed below.

 Population Health Informatics, 3 Credits